tmobile/t-rover/android/README.md

 ## Image Capture
-Trover and trover_server are designed to work on a local wifi network and does not support https at the moment.
+trover and trover_server are designed to work on a local wifi network and does not support https at the moment.
 I shared a wifi network on my device to connect trover with trover_server.
 Start trover_server by running the following command from the "t-rover/android/trover_server/trover" directory.

 TMC02V64RDHTD5:trover tmoapploan$ bin/www
 20 Mar 09:03:50 - ImageCapturesServer available.